 Digital version in Spanish is available here.

-This publication has been realised with the support of Heinrich Böll Stiftung, and the financial support of the European Parliament to the Green European Foundation.
-The European Parliament is not responsible for the content of this publication.
+These publications have been realised by the Green European Foundation in cooperation with Heinrich Böll Stiftung, and the financial support of the European Parliament to the Green European Foundation.
+The European Parliament is not responsible for the content of this publication